-The Lead Agency, Alabama Department of Rehabilitation Services (ADRS) Division of Early Intervention, is responsible for general administration and supervision/monitoring of compliance for community-based early intervention programs providing services under Part C of the Individuals with Disabilities Education Act (IDEA).
-Assisting ADRS/Division of Early Intervention (DEI) in monitoring are contracting agencies' liaisons from the
+The Lead Agency, Alabama Department of Rehabilitation Services (ADRS) Division of Early Intervention (DEI), is responsible for general administration and supervision/monitoring of compliance for community-based early intervention programs providing services under Part C of the Individuals with Disabilities Education Act (IDEA).
+Assisting ADRS/DEI in monitoring are contracting agencies' liaisons from the ADMH and AIDB.

-Department of Mental Health (DMH), the Alabama Institute for Deaf and Blind (AIDB), and the Early Intervention Division (under ADRS).
 Administrative methods for supervision and monitoring for continuous improvement include Technical Assistance (TA) and Monitoring Reviews to ensure compliance with Part C regulations.
-As Lead Agency, ADRS/EI ensures that programs adhere to requirements under IDEA, Part C regulations.
+As Lead Agency, ADRS/DEI ensures that programs adhere to requirements under IDEA, Part C regulations.
 ADRS/EI provides guidelines in selecting data and records for review but reserves the right to request additional documentation if necessary to fulfill these responsibilities.
 ADRS has the authority under State law as per IDEA to use enforcement actions and sanctions.